mhyrr/mhyrr.github.com/_drafts/telepath.blog.markdown

 I don't understand either.
 I don't really think anyone does yet.
 But it seems reasonable to say that we are in a fascinating age of wonder and discovery, of speed and communication, of information and technology.

-The notion of progress suggests constant forward motion even though it rarely is.
-It's always sideways or one step backward before figuring things out.
+The human notion of progress presents a perception of constant forward motion even though it rarely is.
+There are always side steps or backward steps before we eventually figure anything out.
 We humans have no real foresight.
-We're never sure what the big leaps will be until we've found them, and they always seem obvious (and awesome) in hindsight.
+We're never sure of what the big leaps will be until we've found them, and they always seem obvious to us (and awesome) in hindsight.

 Unquestionably, the last two hundred years have been an amazing leap forward for our world.
 The Industrial Revolution sparked a huge amount of human productivity and invention.
 There have been difficulties - we've spoiled ourselves, our fellow humans, and the environment (sometimes drastically) - but the world has become generally better in that time.
 Cities are cleaner, life expectancies and infant mortalities are lower, and education and quality of life are higher.

 In the last century, the improvements in technology have only quickened.
 The computer especially has completely overhauled almost every field of study it has touched and has changed our ways of life permanently.
 We've come to think of information, spatial distance between people, and communication completely differently than we did even ten or twenty years ago.

 So where are all these changes leading?
-What are we striving towards, as my friend asked?
+What are we striving towards, as my friend so genuinely asked?
 I hope to address this question and suggest a few parts of our lives that will continue to change, and hopefully for the better.

 ### The Age of the Internet